Sword-Code/MER_3dvar/README.md

 The `builder.sh` file should be modified according to your machine.

 ## Installation notes:
-make_wrkdir.sh by default searches for a folder called TEMP, from which it copies the static files to the working directory.
+make_wrkdir.py by default searches for a folder called `static_files`, from which it copies the static files to the working directory.
 Otherwise, no static files are copied.

 ## Run 3D-Var:
 From the working directory: